 Learn All About British New Year's Resolutions In This English Listening Practice Lesson

 Ready for a vocabulary workout?
-Dive into our latest lesson on New Year's resolutions and get tips for a fitter English vocabulary.
-In today's lesson we discover some interesting facts about British culture and we help expand your English vocabulary.
+Join us in our latest English language lesson on New Year's resolutions and get tips for a fitter English vocabulary.
+In today's lesson we discover some interesting facts about British culture while you improve your English vocabulary.

 Why our lesson will help you with your English: